B1ggDave/kotlin-native/PLATFORM_LIBS.md

 ### Popular native libraries

 There are many more platform libraries available for host and cross-compilation targets. `Kotlin/Native` distribution provides access to `OpenGL`, `SDL`, `zlib` and other popular native libraries on applicable platforms.

-On Apple platforms `objc` library is provided for interoperability with [Objective-C](https://en.wikipedia.org/wiki/Objective-C).
+On Apple platforms the `objc` library is provided for interoperability with [Objective-C](https://en.wikipedia.org/wiki/Objective-C).

-Inspect the contents of `dist/klib/platform/$target` of the distribution for the details.
+Inspect the contents of `dist/klib/platform/$target` from the distribution for the details.

 ## Availability by default